xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a collection of unbilled invoice line item details.
+You can use the following methods get a collection of details for unbilled invoice line items (also known as open billing line items).

->[!NOTE]
->Please use **“onetime”** to query all onetime invoice line item line items, instead of **“all”** (to be deprecated).
-Alternatively, follow the links in estimate links call.
+*You should use **onetime** to query all onetime invoice line items, instead of **all** (to be deprecated).
+Or, follow the links in estimate links call.*

 ## Prerequisites